NATIONAL ALLIANCE ON MENTAL ILLNESS

 Improving Lives – NAMI is the National Alliance on Mental Illness, the nations’ largest grassroots organization dedicated to improving the lives of individuals and families affected by mental illness.
 The national and local organizations are made up of families, professionals in Mental Health and persons with a diagnosis.

-NAMI has national/state organizations and local affiliates in more than 1,100 communities across the country that focuses on three cornerstones of activity that offer hope, reform, and health; Support, education & advocacy.
+NAMI has national/state organizations and local affiliates in more than 1,100 communities across the country that focus on three cornerstones of activity that offer hope, reform, and health; Support, education & advocacy.

 EVERY MOMENT COUNTS